dragland/Smart_Home/README.md

 ```

 ###You must manualy setup the folowing:
-Set the IP adress to static && Enable I2C:
+Set the IP adress to static:

 >Look up tutorial for your version of Raspbian